Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/conversation-events.md

 # Conversation Events

+Define the behavior of the Virtual Assistant during conversations with user to optimize user interactions

 ## End of Task

 *End of Task* is triggered when the VA is not expected to send any message to the user or receive any message from the user.